microsoft/tyger/docs/guides/runs.md

 # Working with runs

-A run in Tyger is the execution of a codespec combined with buffers.
-Buffers serve as as arguments to the buffer parameters defined in the codespec.
+A run in Tyger is the execution of a codespec with buffers provided as arguments to the codespec's buffer parameters.

 ::: info Note